CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 OHR is short for *other*.
 This is not the same as R inside H = THR as I first thought.
 (Cricket)

-PR, SR: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
-(Teaching 1)
+PR, SR, FR, KR: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
+(Teaching 1, Lesson 3, L and R)

 This conflicts with the rules for SH.
 SH exits from the top and SR exits from the bottom.
 See S for details.
 (Cricket)

 ![alt text](assets/teach-1-bits/pra-t105.jpg)\
 Teaching 1: pra

-Manual: proof (alphabet), present (Joining P) (elsewhere in this document)
+Manual: proof (alphabet), present (P)